BTW-Community/Miscelaneous/README.md

 ## Changelog:
 <details>
 <summary>Click to view</summary>
+### - Version 3.2b Starry Expanse
+Updated addon compatibility with BTW Version 4.ABCEEFABc

+### - Version 3.2a Starry Expanse
+Fixed blue and white marker recipes

+### - Version 3.2 Starry Expanse
+Changed the arrow marker recipes to balance it with the new BTW changes.

+To create an Arrow Marker, you need to follow this recipe:

+C D C
+D C D
+S S S

+Where:
+ C is a piece of clay.
+ D is a dye item.
+You need three dyes of the same color.
+This addon is compatible with the Deco Addon, which means you can mix different same-colored dyes in one recipe.
+For example, you can use both white dye and bone meal together, you can use blue dye and lapis lazuli, but you cannot mix dyes of different colors.
+ S is a block of loose cobblestone.

+### - Version 3.1c Starry Expanse
+Did some rework to facilitate future compatibility with other mods.

 ### - Version 3.1b Starry Expanse
 Fixed issue with Astrolabe and Lens block durabilities and materials being based on steel and not iron.